ReadyTalk/turnrest/client/README.md

 }

 ```
-The username/password are the username/password that can be used for the turn server.
+The username/password in the returned JSON are the username/password that are used to login to the turn server.

-* Note: the username starts with a number that is the `epoch` time in seconds that the user will expire at (~15000 seconds when the request was made)
+* Note: the username starts with a number that is the `epoch` time in seconds that the user's session expires (~15000 seconds when the request was made)

 The `TTL` is how long this username/password will be valid for.

-The `iceServers` section is a convinance, this is **currently** the format webRTC takes in the iceServers parameters so it is filled out for you.
+The `iceServers` section is a convenience, this is **currently** the format webRTC takes in the iceServers parameters so it is filled out for you.
 Depending on how the server is configured this may or maynot include a stun server, and will have at least 1 turn server, though more are defenitly possible.